lindegroup/autopkgr/README.md

 ![Add the Recipe](doc-images/recipe_search3.png)

 Don't see a recipe for an app you use?
-[Write one](https://github.com/autopkg/autopkg/wiki/Recipe-Format)!
+Use [Recipe Robot](https://github.com/homebysix/recipe-robot) or [write one manually](https://github.com/autopkg/autopkg/wiki/Recipe-Format)!

 ![divider](doc-images/divider.png)